Topic XVIII. Singular vs. General Causation

 - Singular Causation: A causal relation between specific events — i.e., Event A caused Event B.

 - C. CONCEPT APPLICATION

-- Distinguish between cases of production and dependence.
+- Distinguish between cases of singular and general causation.

-- Identify different policy implications of production vs. dependence (e.g., for policy and legal decision-making).
+- Identify different policy implications of singular vs. general causation (e.g., for policy and legal decision-making).

 - Discussion Questions

 - Riddle: What is both a case of singular causation and a general cause?